django/deps/draft/0192-standalone-composite-fields.rst

     >>> class B(A):
     ...    b_field = models.IntegerField()

-    TypeError: At most one class in the inheritance heirarchy of B can define a subfield.
+    TypeError: At most one class in the inheritance hierarchy of B can define a subfield.